paulmarrington/Decoupler/Assets/Askowl/Decoupler/Documentation/Askowl-Decoupler.md

 ```
 In the example, the code will cycle through all the advertising services, stopping when one display an ad or when the list has been exhausted.

-### To select a named service
+#### To select a named service
 All services have a name.
 Names are set by either specifying the name in `Register`/`Load` or using the default name is the class name of the service.
-A service can then be retrieved by name using `Fetch`.
+A service can then be retrieved by name using `Named`.

 ```C#
 [RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]